-As executive network officer (ENO) for communications, you help to spread the word about the association and your colleagues in nursing.
-Your efforts to engage the media and promote chapter or interest group events will go a long way towards ensuring nurses' voices are heard.
+As executive network officer (ENO) for communications, you engage with the media and promote your chapter, region without chapters or interest group events/initiatives.
+This will go a long way towards ensuring nurses' voices are heard.

-The volunteer area of MyRNAO has up-to-date information about your role, including the documents below.
-If you have any questions, please do not hesitate to contact your home office resource, Victoria Alarcon, at 416-408-5610 or valarcon@RNAO.ca or Madison Scaini, at 416-408-5645 or mscaini@RNAO.ca.
+The volunteer section of MyRNAO.ca has up-to-date information about your role, including the documents below.
+If you have any questions, please do not hesitate to contact your home office resource, Victoria Alarcon at 416-408-5610 or valarcon@RNAO.ca or Madison Scaini at 416-408-5645 or mscaini@RNAO.ca.